minaminao/ctf-blockchain/README.md

 | [Paradigm CTF 2021: Farmer](src/ParadigmCTF2021/) | Sandwich the trade from COMP to WETH to DAI |

-### Recovery of private key by same nonce attack
+### Recovery of a private key by same nonce attack
-- In general, same nonce attack is a possible attack when the same nonce is used for different messages in elliptic curve DSA, and the secret key is calculated.
+- In general, same nonce attacks are possible attacks when the same nonce is used for different messages in elliptic curve DSA, and the secret key is calculated.
--  In Ethereum, the nonces used to sign transactions are the same.
+- In Ethereum, if nonces used to sign transactions are the same, this attack is feasible.

 | Challenge                                            | Note, Keyword |
 | ---------------------------------------------------- | ------------- |